Inventrom/boltiot-arduino-helper/README.md

 To learn more about the SerialRead API call click [here](https://docs.boltiot.com/docs/read-incoming-serial-data) and SerialWrite API call click [here](https://docs.boltiot.com/docs/send-serial-data-output).

 To learn more about this function read the example given in File>Examples>BoltIoT-Arduino-Helper>CommandHandler in your Arduino IDE.

+Please Note: To have the functions called when the corresponding command is received from the Bolt, you need to call the handleCommand function in the loop function at the least once every second.

+### Things to remember while defining the command function
+While the library allow you to use and function as a command function with the setCommandString function allow you to successfully compile the code, the code **will not function properly** if the following rules are not follow.

 # Examples
 Remember to go through the Examples packaged along with this library.
 They contain better explanations of how to use the Command Response model for this library.
 ## Interfacing via hardware serial port